alanpich/grideditor/README.md

        consented that this code remain open-source
        and publicly licensed.

-## Roadmap ##
-Several additions are planned to extend the functionality of this component.
-As an overview:
-* Extend TV editor detection & implementation
-* Ability to specify pluggable field renderers
-* Configurable sort order for fields

 ## Usage ##
 You can create as many different GridView pages as you like by creating manager 'Menu' items through